AnielloPiscopo/hyperskill-to-do-list/README.md

 An abstract base model shared by both `Task` and `Board`, providing `is_archived`, `created_at`, `updated_at`, and the `archive()` / `restore()` methods used for soft delete.

+### SluggedModel (`core`)

+An abstract base model for anything that needs a URL-friendly, renamable identifier — currently `Board`.
+Generates a unique slug from `title` on save, and records previous slugs in a generic `SlugHistory` table (via Django's content types framework) so that a request for an old slug returns a `301` with the current one instead of a `404`.

 ---

 ## Permissions